PureLeach/fastapi-sqlalchemy-boilerplate/README.md

 # fastapi-sqlalchemy-boilerplate

 This project provides a boilerplate for a FastAPI application integrated with SQLAlchemy 2 (async) and the [databases](https://pypi.org/project/databases/) library for async database interactions.
-It uses PostgreSQL as the database backend, and Docker is used to set up the PostgreSQL container.
+It uses PostgreSQL as the database backend and Docker is used to set up the PostgreSQL container.

 ## Setup Instructions